silasfrancis/azure-private-aks-platform/docs/README.md

 This directory contains detailed documentation for the Private Azure Kubernetes CI/CD Platform.

-For a high-level overview, repository structure, and setup guidance, refer to the root `README.md`.
+For a high-level overview, repository structure, and setup guidance,  see the [root README](../README.md)
 ---

 ## Overview of Documentation

 - **architecture.md** – System architecture, infrastructure layout, network segmentation, and runtime traffic flows
-- **system.md** – System design decisions, trust boundaries, deployment model, and operational considerations
 - **security.md** – Security model, identity and access management, secret handling, and threat mitigation strategies

 ---